steadweb/byte-technical-task/solutions/04-sql.md

 # Performance

-I'd move the `StateName` from the `event_data` jsonb column, and create it's own column within the `app_events` table. `state_name` would could be an `enum` of known states and then an index on the `enum` would be created.
+I'd move the `StateName` from the `event_data` jsonb column, and create it's own column within the `app_events` table. `state_name` would be an `enum` of known states and then an index on the `enum` would be created.
 The query would then be modified like so:

 ```sql
 SELECT COUNT(*) as count FROM app_events